Western Missouri gears up for about 50,000 college basketball fans

-The NCAA Midwest regional basketball tournament that gets underway Thursday in Kansas City is projected to bring in more than 50,000 fans and $10 million to the local economy.
+The NCAA Midwest regional men’s basketball tournament that gets underway Thursday in Kansas City is projected to bring in more than 50,000 fans and $10 million to the local economy.
 That’s according to senior communications manager Derek Klaus with tourism organization Visit KC.

 The event begins Thursday and continues through Saturday with Kansas, Michigan, Oregon and Purdue competing to move on to the Final Four in Phoenix.